 The studies found should be checked and assessed - the PDF versions of the original studies are to be found in the first column of the results table (via hyperlink).
-You could then directly
+You could then directly proceed to the next step, or refine the search by adding criteria, such as GDP/capita levels, to get results that fit better in your project area's context.

-RESULT: As result of this step, you will have a number of studies selected from the repository which roughly "fit" for your project area - for example, if you have mainly mangroves and seagrass beds to evaluate, you now have a selection of all studies evaluating these two ecosystems selected from the repository.
+As result of this step, you will have a number of studies selected from the repository which roughly "fit" for your project area - for example, if you have mainly mangroves and seagrass beds to evaluate, you now have a selection of all studies evaluating these two ecosystems selected from the repository.
 In the next step, it needs to be decided which of the selected studies can be used for the benefit transfer, i.e. the aim is to select the one/ones which fit best.